luisadosch/nlp-job-title-classification-benchmark-snapaddy/README.md

 - `archive/`
   Task description and meeting protocols.
+- `dashboard/`
+    - `images/`
+      the images for the streamlit dashboard
+    - `bow_inference.py`
+      dashboard implementation for bag of words models
+    - `gemini_inference.py`
+      dashboard implementation for prompt engineering
+    - `rule_based_inference.py`
+      dashboard implementation for the rule-based baseline
 - `data/`
   - `raw/`
     annotated csv files that are used for in-distribution training